Is HubSpot right for you? Are you using it to its full potential?

 Consider including a video to make the page a bit more interactive; people would much rather watch a video than read text.

-(If you want to learn more about how to optimise your landing pages for conversions, you can check out our blog here.)
+(If you want to learn more about how to optimize your landing pages for conversions, you can check out our blog here.)

 Base targeting criteria on buyer personas